 - Gain international experience and contacts

-- Participate in intriguing and fun activities hosted by the International Office
+- Participate in fun activities hosted by the International Office

-- Explore and discover more about the city of Ottawa
+- Explore and discover the City of Ottawa

 How do I register?